Yogsther/fn-rate/README.md

  #### Credit:
- Images downloaded from FNBR.co, all images are owned by Epic Games.
+ Images sourced from FNBR.co, all skin images are owned by Epic Games.